-Fig. 21.
-Poor-Rejected wetting on P91-P91 with OB950TM.
+Fig. 21.- Poor-Rejected wetting on P91-P91 with OB950TM

-surface migration and large spreadabilty, creating gaps and without fillets (Fig. 7, left) as the combination of base materials with $PB950^{TM}$ (Fig. 22).
+Exceed-rejected wetting is defined as those joints with excess of surface migration and large spreadabilty, creating gaps and without fillets (Fig. 7, left) as the combination of base materials with PB950TM (Fig. 22).
 The silvered surfaces seem to indicate over-reaction of base materials.